patsprice/https-github.com-bretfisher-container.training/slides/shared/swarm-vs-k8s.md

 --

-  - Also, not to be used directly, but rather by higher level abstractions (like the distributions)
+  - Not to be used directly, but rather by higher level abstractions (distributions)

 --